kelvinz/code-notes/courses/codeofnature.md

 	sets properties like density, friction, restitution
 5.	joint
 	acts as connection between two bodies
-	or between body and the world itself
+	or between body & the world itself
 6.	vec2
 	describes a vector in the box2d world